 If you’ve ever seen Super Size Me, you know it’s not a good idea to constantly pull through the drive-thru.
 However, in this busy, fast-paced world, many people are more inclined to hit up Mickey D’s than make a home-cooked meal.
 And who can really blame them?
 There’s barely enough time in the day to breathe, let alone make a meal.

 This is especially true when it comes to eating at work.
 With 8 ½ hours on the clock every day, it’s easier to just go online and order something for delivery than pack a lunch.
-The last thing you want to do when you get home is more work, and let’s face it, preparing lunches can be work.
+The last thing you want to do when you get home is more work, and let’s face it, preparing lunches can take a lot of thought.

 Still, though, there are a lot of reasons why you should bite the bullet and bring a lunch to work every day.
 It’s extremely possible with easy recipes and a little bit of pre-planning.

 Here’s what you’ll get out of the deal: